Vection-Framework/Vection/src/Component/DependencyInjection/README.md

 ```

 #### Annotation / Attribute injection
-The annotation injection provides a powerful possibility to injection dependencies into protected object properties by using the `@Inject` annotation on properties.
+The annotation injection provides a powerful possibility to injection dependencies into protected object properties by using the `#[Inject]` attribute on properties.
 The usage of annotation injection requires the use of the `AnnotationInjection` trait.
 Annotations also requires the fully qualified class names (< PHP 7.4)

 ```php
 <?php